simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-08-06
+<br />**Date image released:**  2025-08-07
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Ron Brecher
-Fritz
-Helmut Hemmerich

-<br />**Title of the image:**  Meteor before Galaxy
+<br />**Title of the image:**  The Double Cluster in Perseus
-<br />**Description for the image:**  What's that green streak in front of the Andromeda galaxy?
-A meteor.
-While photographing the Andromeda galaxy in 2016, near the peak of the Perseid Meteor Shower, a small pebble from deep space crossed right in front of our Milky Way Galaxy's far-distant companion.
-The small meteor took only a fraction of a second to pass through this 10-degree field.
-The meteor flared several times while braking violently upon entering Earth's atmosphere.
-The green color was created, at least in part, by the meteor's gas glowing as it vaporized.
-Although the exposure was timed to catch a Perseid meteor, the orientation of the imaged streak seems a better match to a meteor from the Southern Delta Aquariids, a meteor shower that peaked a few weeks earlier.
-Not coincidentally, the Perseid Meteor Shower peaks next week, although this year the meteors will have to outshine a sky brightened by a nearly full moon.
+<br />**Description for the image:**  This stunning starfield spans about three full moons (1.5 degrees) across the heroic northern constellation of Perseus.
+It holds the famous pair of open star clusters, h and Chi Persei.
+Also cataloged as NGC 869 (right) and NGC 884, both clusters are about 7,000 light-years away and contain stars much younger and hotter than the Sun.
+Separated by only a few hundred light-years, the clusters are both 13 million years young based on the ages of their individual stars, evidence that both clusters were likely a product of the same star-forming region.
+Always a rewarding sight in binoculars or small telescopes, the Double Cluster is even visible to the unaided eye from dark locations.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/MeteorM31_hemmerich_1948.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/DoubleClusterBrechersmall.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).